bhuvi1021/TripleA/README.md

 - The amount in the payload is considered as string as mentioned in the requirement, though using float would be more appropriate
 - The account id in the payload is considered as int as mentioned in the requirement, though using string would be more appropriate
 - No transaction activities are recorded
+- No staus column is maintained for accounts(as there is no endpoints to set it in the requirement). only active and inactive is determined via deleted_at column.

 ## Project Explanation